 Backlinks became more and more important, and grew in power.
 And we all know what great power does.
 Just as webmasters had previously realized that if ten keywords were good, then ten thousand keywords were better, they realized that having many backlinks was better than having a few.
 But how could a site owner force other sites to link to them?
 In a flash, they recognized their salvation: they could quickly build many other sites, and then have each of those sites link to their main website.
 Search engines had no way of knowing who owned what websites, nor could they recognize when sites had been created for the sole purpose of making other sites look good.
 Whoever created the largest number of backlink sites would have the greatest amount of power.

 Some people took this reasoning a step further.
-Rather than spend time making a useful site, and then making a bunch of purposeless sites to all link to their own site, they dispensed with the useful and began to create nothing but useless sites for the sole purpose of hosting links to other sites.
+Rather than spend time making a useful site, and then making a bunch of purposeless sites to all link to their own site, they dispensed with the useful and began to create nothing but useless sites for the sole purpose of hosting links to other sites… as a paid service, of course.
 These people were mercenaries.
 Sellswords.
 They would post links on their purposeless sites to whomever paid them for the service.
 Some of these mercenaries found increasingly quick ways of creating thousands and tens of thousands of different websites.
 So when the owner of a website hired these mercenaries, the mercenaries could instantly provide them with thousands of backlinks, making it look as if thousands of people were linking to the site.
 These increasingly toxic, link-filled wastelands came to be known as “link farms.”

-In the years since, link farms may have vanished from the memories of most, but they have not vanished from the Internet, nor have the mercenaries who control them.
 When you hire an SEO company that guarantees hundreds or thousands of backlinks, you are in fact hiring one of these mercenaries, with their legions of zombie link farms.
 If you dig deeply enough, you can see these link farms for yourselves.
 Some have become more elaborate over the years, hiding behind names such as “social networks,” “private blog networks,” or “guest blogs,” but they all serve the same purpose.